 We are sorry, but we simply do not have the staffing resources and time to do this.
 You can check your project's eligibility by completing the online eligibility quiz on our website.

 We expect you to apply within the limits of the various programmes:

-- Major Grants: between £10,000 and £100,000 for a single year or up to three years (the maximum grant is £100,000 in total).
+- Major Grants: between £10,000 and £50,000 for a single year.
+Multi-year grants are between £10,000 up to £100,000 over 3-years and no more than £50k can be applied for in any given year over a 3 year period.
 You can only apply for 50% of the cost of a salary or total annual running costs.
 You do not have to secured the remaining 50% but we will want to know you have a feasible plan for raising the rest of the funds.
 Ideally, you should not plan to cover all the remaining amount from your unrestricted reserves.
 We want you to create a broad portfolio of funders so you are not over-reliant on Trusthouse (or any other funder) for essential costs.